dyninst/dyninst/docs/stackwalk/overview.rst

 Bottom of the Stack
-   The bottom of the stack is the earliest stack frame in a call stack, usually a thread’s initial function.
+   The bottom of the stack is the earliest stack frame in a call stack, usually a thread's initial function.
 The stack grows from bottom to the top.

 Top of the Stack